Who can apply?

 To become a member you are required to be nominated and seconded by two members of the Division not in training and subsequently recommended by the Council for election.

-You may attend meetings after applying for membership and prior to election.
+You may attend meetings at the member rate after applying for membership and prior to election.

 Join the BDIAP